Skip Navigation LinksTitle-V-Application-Narrative

 Activities:

-• The CDPH/MCAH CYSHCN domain team in partnership with the CDPH/MCAH Child Health Domain team will support local MCAH programs to promote trauma-informed practices in case management and public health nursing programs.*
+• The CDPH/MCAH CYSHCN domain team, in partnership with the CDPH/MCAH Child Health Domain team, will support local MCAH programs to enhance trauma-informed and resilience-building practices in case management and public health nursing programs.

 • DHCS/ICSD will support Medi-Cal providers and CCS counties in the promotion of trauma-informed practices in case management.

-• DHCS/ISCD will provide outreach materials informing families of the benefits/services available for CYSHCN, including CCS, and educating them in the navigation of such services.
+• DHCS/ISCD will support CCS counties in informing families of benefits/services and educating them in the navigation of such services.

 • DHCS/ISCD will ensure that CCS counties collaborate with county Departments of Behavioral Health to facilitate referrals to appropriate mental health services for CYSHCN.